jannelliv/flinkMonitor/trace-generator/src/main/resources/README.txt

             names, each followed by a comma-separated list of variables enclosed in parentheses.

+    -seed <number>
+            Sets the seed for the random generator

     -e <event rate>
             The total number of events per second (default: 10).